 Certification by REALTOR®.

-“Designated" REALTOR® Members of the CCIAOR shall certify to the CCIAOR in the month of February, on a form provided by the CCIAOR, a complete listing of all individuals licensed or certified with the REALTOR®’s office and shall designate a primary Association/Board for each individual who holds membership.
+“Designated" REALTOR® Members of the CCIAOR shall, when requested, certify to the CCIAOR on a form provided by the CCIAOR, a complete listing of all individuals licensed or certified with the REALTOR®’s office and shall designate a primary Association/Board for each individual who holds membership.
 Designated REALTORS® shall also identify any non-member licensees in the REALTOR®'s office(s) and if Designated REALTOR® dues have been paid to another Association/Board based on said non-member licensees, the Designated REALTOR® shall identify the Association/Board to which dues have been remitted.
-These declarations shall be used for purposes of calculating dues under Article X, Section 2 (a) of the NAR Bylaws.
+These declarations shall be used for purposes of calculating dues under the NAR Bylaws.
 "Designated" REALTOR® Members shall also notify the CCIAOR of any additional individual(s) licensed or certified with the firm(s) within thirty (30) days of the date of affiliation or severance of the individual.

-Legal Liability Training.

-All current Designated REALTOR® members of the Cape Cod and Islands Association of REALTORS® shall, no later than December 31st, 2016, be required to demonstrate that they have completed six (6) hours of instruction geared exclusively to Brokerage ownership and management issues related to risk reduction and any policies or laws that might result in a significant legal vulnerability or liability to the organization and its members.
-This provision shall automatically expire on January 1, 2017.

-Within six (6) months of the date of membership approval, each new Designated REALTOR® shall henceforth be required to demonstrate that they have completed six (6) hours of instruction of instruction geared exclusively to Brokerage ownership and management issues related to risk reduction and any policies or laws that might result in a significant legal vulnerability or liability to the organization and its members.

-This requirement will be considered satisfied upon presentation of evidence that the member has completed an educational program conducted by this Association or any other recognized educational institution which, subject to the opinion of the Board of Directors, is an adequate substitute for the training programs conducted by the Association.
-Any member who fails to meet this requirement will be suspended until this requirement is fulfilled.

 Conflict of Interest.

-The CCIAOR has a conflict of interest policy which is detailed in the CCIAOR’s Policies and Procedures manual and is strictly enforced.
+The CCIAOR has a conflict of interest policy which is detailed in the Policy Manual and is strictly enforced.

 Harassment.